sky-ring/rift/CONTRIBUTING.md

 If you find a security vulnerability, do NOT open an issue.
-Any security issues should be submitted directly to security@dbuilder.tech In order to determine whether you are dealing with a security issue, ask yourself this question:
+Any security issues should be submitted directly to security@skyring.io In order to determine whether you are dealing with a security issue, ask yourself this question:

 Does the framework's base implementations lead to a generated FunC Smart Contract that has security vulnerabilities?

 If the answer is "yes", then you're probably dealing with a security issue.
-Note that even if you answer "no" to the question, you may still be dealing with a security issue, so if you're unsure, just email us at security@dbuilder.tech
+Note that even if you answer "no" to the question, you may still be dealing with a security issue, so if you're unsure, just email us at security@skyring.io

 ## Code Style
 This project follows `black`, `flake8` for code style.
 You need to ensure compliance before submitting a PR.
 Proceed with the following procedure to install the requirements and check the style: